 Amman has lots of wonderful things, the Amman Citadel and Temple of Hercules, Roman Theater and downtown souks.
 The souk is definitely a local thing, get lost and find yourself an off the path restaurant or meander through the vegetable market and pick up something to snack on and bring it with you to the top of the Citadel/Temple of Hercules or the Theater and enjoy a wonderful view while you nosh.
 You can also wander over to the First Circle/Rainbow Street where there are lots of cool cafes that have great views from patios (but not sure if they will be open, some may keep open with heaters, others may close completely).

 Late November is a wonderful time to visit, nicely brisk and rainy, but not too cold.
 I prefer it much more than the summer months.
 My first visit was in late December/early January a couple years ago and I loved the rainy weather (I now live here permanently).
-I hope you enjoy your time and if you want any more information, feel free to message me :) over 6 years ago
+I hope you enjoy your time and if you want any more information, feel free to message me :) almost 7 years ago